There's something incredibly comforting about making homemade meatballs, even better when they're lightened up by using ground turkey.

 - In a large mixing bowl, add in the ground turkey meat, egg, breadcrumbs, parmesan cheese, and seasonings.

-- Using your fingers, rake the ingredients together until the egg and seasonings are full incorporated.
+- Using your fingers, rake the ingredients together until the egg and seasonings are fully incorporated.
 Let the meat mixture sit for 5 minutes to rest.

-- Form the meatballs by scooping 2-3 tablespoon of the meat mixture and rolling into a ball with your hands.
+- Form the meatballs by using a cookie scoop to scoop the meat mixture into a ball.

 - Place on the baking sheet and repeat until all the meat has been used.